How to Properly Install a Queen Bee

 Note that it can take several days for the queen to become established and start laying eggs.
 The colony should be disturbed as little as possible for two weeks after the cage placement.
 The absence of eggs during this time does not necessarily indicate your colony is queenless.

 It is best to place your cage into the hive as soon as possible.
 However, due to inclement weather or travel you may not be able to do so.
 If you are unable to introduce your queen immediately after purchasing her you should keep the cage at room temperature, in a dark area.
 Do not allow the cage to be exposed to breezes or sunlight, but ensure they have access to oxygen (i.e., they are not sealed tightly in a bag).
-The caged queen can survive for several days outside the hive.

 Please take the time to follow these instructions carefully.
 Although these recommendations do not 100% guarantee your queen will be accepted, they mitigate against many of the issues that result in queen rejection.